London Bridge City Pier

 London Bridge City Pier (also known as London Bridge Pier and London City Pier) is situated on the south bank of the River Thames in London, UK, close to London Bridge.
 It serves as the main pier for the City of London and City Hall, former headquarters of the London Assembly.

-The pier is also close to Hay's Galleria, HMS Belfast and Borough Market and the Shard.
+The pier is also close to Hay's Galleria, HMS Belfast, Borough Market and the Shard.

 Services

 London Bridge City Pier is served by the River Thames commuter catamaran service run by Uber Boat by Thames Clippers.
 Boats run regularly from Embankment and the London Eye, and on to Tower Millennium Pier, Canary Wharf, The O_{2} and Barking Riverside Pier.